revk/ESP32-GFX/README.md

 You can check size of text with `gfx_text_size` and `gfx_7seg_size`.

+Note for text, a `size` of 0 plots a non anti-aliased size 1.

 #### `gfx_line`

 A number of extra functions exist - these are being updated and new functions added.